vibh1608/DS_Project_Predicting_Players_Rating/README.md

 # DS_Project_Predicting_Players_Rating

+<b>First download the dataset from kaggle from this link -> https://www.kaggle.com/hugomathien/soccer then start.</b>

 In this project I'm are going to predict the overall rating of soccer player based on their attributes such as 'crossing', 'finishing etc.
 The dataset I am going to use is from European Soccer Database